 The goal of value engineering is to build the right project at the right time, meeting the project need with the appropriate project scope.
-MoDOT uses the Value Engineering program to ensure the public receives great value for every tax dollar invested in Missouri's transportation system.
+MoDOT uses its value engineering program to ensure the public receives great value for every tax dollar invested in Missouri's transportation system.
 MoDOT has been increasingly focused on smaller, maintenance-type projects that are not traditionally targeted by the VE program.
 Still, MoDOT must be innovative in using the VE process to search for solutions to reduce project costs and provide additional value.

 MoDOT uses design-phase value analysis to remove unnecessary scope, reduce project costs and improve project flexibility.
-For fiscal year 2019, 42 percent of applicable projects underwent some form of value analysis during design, which is currently above the 26 percent target for design-phase value analyses.
+For fiscal year 2019, 23 percent of applicable projects underwent some form of value analysis during design, which is currently just below the 24 percent target for design-phase value analyses.
 Value engineering is an important strategic initiative, and MoDOT is committed to adding value and identifying savings in every project possible.

-Programmatic value analysis studies associated with the level-course and seal coat programs continue to account for a large portion of this percentage.
-Two traditional design value engineering studies were completed in two districts this fiscal year.
+Programmatic value analysis studies associated with the level-course and seal-coat programs continue to account for a large portion of this percentage.
+Two traditional design value engineering studies and one practical analysis value engineering study were completed in two districts this fiscal year.
 Districts continue to use the Practical Value Analysis tool to add value and cost savings to projects.

 MoDOT partners with industry to find more cost-effective solutions during the construction phase.
 Value Engineering Change Proposals engage contractor ideas to deliver improved projects.
-For FY 2019 year to date, 11 VECPs were approved resulting in a MoDOT savings of \$451,000.
-This represents a 100 percent approval rate.
+For FY 2019 year there were 23 VECPs approved resulting in a MoDOT savings of \$1.35 million.
+This represents a 92 percent approval rate.
 Post-Award Value Engineering workshops have been held in two districts this fiscal year.

 Nationally, VE studies save millions of dollars every year.
-In FY 2017, state DOTs saved over \$1.08 billion through value engineering.
+In FY 2017, state Departments of Transportation saved over \$1.08 billion through value engineering.